top of page

 Prabhava (Unique Action)

-Barbarine is known for its prabhava, unique action, and antimicrobial and anti-inflammatory capabilities.
+Barbarine is known for its prabhava, or unique action, as well as its antimicrobial and anti-inflammatory capabilities.
 These qualities make it effective against infections, digestive issues, and inflammatory conditions.

 How Barbarine Fits into Ayurvedic Therapies